rizer.io.thermo_transport_data_reader#

 \[\theta = \int_0^{T} \kappa(T') dT'\]It is computed using the trapezoidal rule.

-- rho(T: float) float#
+- alpha(T: float) float#

-Get the density at a given temperature.
+Get the thermal diffusivity at a given temperature.

 - Parameters: